 - Online payments can be made through your personal banking site for those who bank at Royal Bank, CIBC or Credit Union

-- The account number is your Roll Number located under your name/address on the tax notice; if your banking institution requires a certain amount of digits be entered, add as many zeroes as necessary in front of your Account Number
+- Your account number is listed on your tax notice as Roll Number and on your utility notice as Account Number; if your banking institution requires a certain amount of digits be entered, add as many zeroes as necessary in front of your account number

 - Ensure you make your payment with enough time for it to reach us by the due date; online payments can never be processed the same day and often take 3 or more business days to reach our office

 - At the Municipal Office we accept debit, cash, or cheque